 This is a «duration neglect» (extension neglect) which is the psychological observation that people’s judgments of the unpleasantness of e.g. a painful experiences depends very little on the duration of those experiences.
 Multiple experiments have found that these judgments tend to be affected by two factors: the peak (when the experience was the most painful) and how quickly the pain diminishes.
 If it diminishes more slowly, the experience is judged to be more painful.
 Hence, the term «peak–end rule» describes this process of evaluation.

 Could this also play as traps and affect therapists (and patients) experiences?
 In what is experienced through or after exercise or manual treatments?
 Do these traps lurk in the path of our communication?
 Words that harm; are those remembered as a peak or from the end, clouding all other words no matter how reassuring or comforting?
 An unpleasant experience of exhaust or pain, will it drain everything else from the experience of the meaningfulness of a good exercise?
-Repeat business treatments will add no new memories.
-Over confidence may do little for adding new memories to patients as one fall into the trap of not admitting the complexity, or the patient context.
+Repeat business treatments may not add new memories.
+Over confidence may hamper opportunities for adding new and sustainable memories to patients as one fall into the trap of not admitting the complexity, or the patient context.

 A happy patient after the 6th weekly lumbar manipulation could have all the five first weeks deleted in change for the end memory.
-And so the illusion manifests that the whole treatment series is probably needed to reach the desired effect.
+And so the illusion manifests that the whole treatment series is probably needed to reach the desired effect (though maybe it all was the natural history of that back ache).
 And as for the therapist: During my clinical manual therapy master course I was told that spinal manipulation treatment should have an effect-limit of 6, meaning that if the desired effect wasn’t achieved to some degree within 6 treatments, another approach should be tried.
-That is natural history, luck by chance and conceit bottled into an illusion, or a professional vice if you will, from a peak-end experience.
+That is probably more the natural history, luck by chance and conceit bottled into an illusion, or a professional vice if you will, than a significant experience – from a peak-end memory.

 «We actually don’t choose between experiences, we choose between memories of experiences.»